ern-estado/Parcel-Analytics-ETL-Notebook/README.md

 # Inpost Senior Data Analyst Test Assignment - Ernest Nadosha

+## How to Run

+1. Press the green Code button -> codespaces -> inp -- this is the active codespace where the whole solution was developed
+2. Run the ETL pipeline by executing `etl/main.py`
+3. Open and RunAll `/notebooks/main_report.ipynb`

 ## Context

 Hello and thank you for the chance to try this out.